cgwire/kitsu/docs/getting-started-production/README.md

 On the main asset page, to extend the description, click on the first words (2), and a pop-up opens with the full description.

+To delete an asset see the FAQ : [How to delete an asset](../faq/#how-to-delete-an-asset)

 ## Create assets from a csv spreadsheet file